Lemmings is PSPACE-complete: Game Definition

 Notice that both \emph{steel} and the trigger areas of objects have a coarser resolution than \emph{terrain}, due to the file format that Lemmings uses to store levels.
-This will add an extra challenge to the design of our gadgets.
+We also stress that a $4\times 4$ block cannot simultaneously be made of steel and be part of the trigger area of an object.
+These features will add an extra challenge to the design of our gadgets.

 \paragraph{\textbf{\emph{Lemmings.}}} The \emph{lemmings} parameter of a level is the total amount of lemmings that the level contains (which is assumed to be bounded by a polynomial in the size of \emph{terrain}).
 Lemmings enter the game one at a time, at a frequency given by the parameter \emph{rate}.
-If several entrances are present, they release lemmings in turns, following a circular order (determined by their position in the \emph{objects} array).
+If several entrances are present, they release lemmings in turns, following an order determined by their position in the \emph{objects} array.

-Upon entering the land, each lemming is facing right, and is normally a \emph{Faller}, which falls vertically through empty \emph{terrain} cells due to gravity, until it lands on a solid cell.
+Upon entering the land, each lemming is facing right, and is normally a \emph{Faller}, which falls vertically through empty \emph{terrain} cells at constant speed, until it lands on a solid cell.
 Then it becomes a \emph{Walker}, which keeps walking straight (in the direction it is facing) as long as it can.
 In Lemmings, the sprite of a lemming is between nine and ten pixels high, depending on the animation frame.
 However, only one cell matters for collision detection with the landscape, which is the lemming's \emph{pin}.
 The pin is located one cell below the lemming's feet, and its exact position varies depending on the animation frame and the direction the lemming is facing.

 On flat ground, a Walker's pin moves forward by eight cells every four time units.
 Between time units, the collision detection algorithm first moves the Walker's pin forward by one cell, no matter if it is solid or empty.
 Then \emph{terrain} cells are checked to determine the lemming's behavior.